tdongsi/SqlTests/octopress/source/_posts/2016-09-04-tutorial-estimation-theory.markdown

 MSCKF: a sliding window of poses.
 Measurements are used to impose the constraints on these poses.
-If a new feature is found, add a new pose to the state vector and augment covar matrix accordingly.
+If a new feature is found, add a new pose to the state vector and augment covariance matrix accordingly.
 Each feature is tracked until it goes out of field of view, then all of its observations are processed at once.
 A pose is only removed when all features associated with that pose have been processed.